worthingtonjg/pendantbooks/pages/faq.markdown

 **Q: How do I submit an unpublished manuscript to Pendant?**

-A: Unfortunately, Pendant is not currently accepting unsolicited manuscripts.
+A: Pendant is not currently accepting unsolicited manuscripts.
 Any unsolicited items sent or emailed to Pendant will be returned or discarded unopened.

 **Q: What is the best way to contact Pendant?**